 We love zucchini!
-It's an go-with-anything veggie and easily available.
+It’s an go-with-anything veggie and easily available.
 And tasty.
 You too?
-This will be just perfect for you to try out then: a delicious zucchini pie.
+This will be just perfect for you to try out then: a delicious recipe for a zucchini pie.

 Apart from the fact that the summer seems to be over (but I intend to live in denial until something like Christmas, like every year) there are still plenty of crisp and fresh zucchini everywhere.

-Here, an idea for a ZUCCHINI PIE - you might want to try it out and your kids will be grateful .. or just plain happy :)
+Here, a recipe for a zucchini pie – you might want to try it out and your kids will be grateful .. or just plain happy 🙂

 INGREDIENTS for a zucchini pie

 To give you an idea, that’s what I got:

 - 2 eggs